Chidimma Adetshina

-Chidimma Vanessa Onwe Adetshina (born 8 January 2001) is a Nigerian-South African beauty pageant titleholder who won Miss Universe Nigeria 2024.
+Chidimma Vanessa Onwe Adetshina (born 8 January 2001) is a Nigerian beauty pageant titleholder who won Miss Universe Nigeria 2024.
 She represented Nigeria at the Miss Universe 2024 pageant in Mexico and finished as the first runner-up.
 She was also crowned Miss Universe Africa and Oceania as the highest ranked African Contestant of 2024.
 Her placement is Nigeria's highest at any Miss Universe pageant.

 Early life

-Chidimma Vanessa Onwe Adetshina was born in Soweto, South Africa to an Igbo Nigerian father, and a Mozambican mother.
-Her father is of Igbo descent while her mother is a Mozambican who is accused of allegedly committing identity fraud in South Africa.
+Chidimma Vanessa Onwe Adetshina was allegedly born in Soweto, South Africa, there are no hospital records of her birth in Soweto as per official home affairs investigations.
+Her father is Nigerian and is of Igbo descent while her mother is Mozambican.
 Adetshina grew up in Cape Town, South Africa.
 As of 2024, she is a law student.

 Pageantry

 Miss South Africa 2024

 Adetshina entered Miss South Africa 2024, but following an investigation by the Department of Home Affairs into her mother's citizenship, she withdrew from the pageant, citing concerns for her safety and well-being.
 The investigation later allegedly uncovered preliminary evidence of fraud and identity theft related to her mother's acquisition of South African citizenship in 2001.
 It was claimed that she was unable to participate in the contest due to the pending case.